 There are a small number of people diagnosed with pleural mesothelioma as an incidental finding or are found to have minimal disease.
 They also have few co-morbidities, are fit and well and young enough to be considered for radical therapy.
 In Australia this is offered as trimodality therapy.

-The best way to treat mesothelioma is still unclear.
-The role of trimodality therapy continues be a topic of debate in the professional mesothelioma community however there are a small number of long-term survivors (up to 15 years) after EPP in Australia.
-Patients can live with greater QoL after enduring a three-stage treatment regime spanning nine months.
+The best way to treat mesothelioma is still a research mystery.
+The role of trimodality therapy continues be a topic of debate in the professional mesothelioma community, however there are a small number of long-term survivors (up to 15 years) after EPP in Australia.
+Patients can live with greater QoL after enduring the three-stage treatment regime spanning nine months.

 Grief on the other hand is an expected response, that can elicit physical and emotional responses that need to be recognised as normal and real.
 How one reacts to loss and grief varies and personal reaction can shape and impact individual long-term coping mechanisms.

-A recent, but limited, UK study by Sherborne et al. (50), demonstrated that the effects of living with mesothelioma on patients and carers resulted in both complex and inter-relating psychology that requires in depth study.
+A very recent, but limited, UK study by Sherborne et al. (49), demonstrated that the effects of living with mesothelioma on patients and carers resulted in both complex and inter-relating psychology that requires in depth study.

-Validated and globally accepted QoL tools used for advanced cancers and respiratory cancer studies and the studies referenced in this Chapter:
+- Validated and globally accepted QoL tools used for advanced cancers and respiratory cancer studies and the studies referenced in this Section:

 Patient and family support for anyone diagnosed with pleural mesothelioma is an essential part of care but sadly it is often the last consideration in health care funding.
 This should not be the case when a new disease is evolving, and services are being developed.
 Common cancer groups in some high-income countries have specialist trained nurses to provide care and support.
 This should be the case for mesothelioma as the symptom burden and need for medical and emotional support is high (5).